 The second product tanker, named Texas, was delivered to Crowley in December 2015 and entered service in February 2016.
 The third tanker, named Louisiana, was delivered in April 2016 and christened in May 2015.
 The fourth product tanker in the class, West Virginia, was delivered and christened in August 2016.

 Development background of LNG-ready product tankers

-In November 2013, Crowley Maritime formed a joint venture (JV) with APSI for the construction of four new product tankers with deliveries in 2015 and 2016.
-The $500m contract also includes option for four additional product tankers with deliveries through 2017.
+In November 2013, Crowley Maritime formed a joint venture (JV) with APSI for the construction of four new product tankers to be delivered in 2015 and 2016.
+The $500m contract also includes the option of four additional product tankers with deliveries through 2017.

-According to the contract and the requirements of Jones Act, Crowley will own, operate and commercially manage the tankers.
-ASPI is investing approximately $115m for the first four vessels.
+According to the contract and the requirements of Jones Act, Crowley was to own, operate and commercially manage the tankers.
+ASPI planned to invest approximately $115m for the first four vessels.